 Leaks Is 3rd In Voting For The Heisman.
 He Rushes For 342 Yards Against SMU And The headline In A Newspaper Article States "Roosevelt Leaks All Over The Field."

 According to the book The Darrell Royal Story by Jimmy Banks Coach Royal told the team they must give 100% effort to beat Alabama.
 He said "You might be able to fool the guy next to you, or even the rest of your teammates, but you can't fool yourself.
-Tha's why I want you to make that commitment to yourself, not to everyone else."
+That's why I want you to make that commitment to yourself, not to everyone else."
 Terry Melancon intercepted two passes to cement the victory over Alabama.

 Coach Royal Praises Bill Wyman By Saying " I Don't Think We Have Ever Had Any Player Who Has Been More Consistent Than Bill Wyman."
 Bill Wyman was nominated for the Outland and Lombardi trophies.

 Jay Arnold Is A Star After The Texas Tech Game With An Interception, And A Fumble Recovery In The End Zone.
 He Has Another Interception The Next Week Against Wake Forest.

 1973- THE YEAR WEIGHT LIFTING AT TEXAS CHANGED FOREVER